-- → If the sensitivity analysis confirms the result of the investment comparison analysis, then the most economically or financially attractive alternative scenario is considered as baseline scenario. - → If the alternative considered as baseline scenario is the "proposed project activity undertaken without being registered as a CDM project activity", then the project activity is not additional.
+- → If the sensitivity analysis is not conclusive, then the project activity is not additional. alternative to the project activity with least emissions among the alternative scenarios is considered as baseline scenario. - → If the sensitivity analysis confirms the result of the investment comparison analysis, then the most economically or financially attractive alternative scenario is considered as baseline scenario. - → If the alternative considered as baseline scenario is the "proposed project activity undertaken without being registered as a CDM project activity", then the project activity is not additional.
 Otherwise, proceed to step 4.